 Applicants should familiarize themselves with the prerequisites and speak with an advisor if they have any concerns or questions.

-- Placement into WRTG 111x or Accuplacer combined score of 110 or above for reading and comprehension and 15 or greater for math.
+- Placement into WRTG F090 or EdReady score of 55-59.
+A 17 or greater ALEKS score for math.

 - Complete and pass a CPR and first aid course specific to health care providers.
 Documentation of current card is required.

 - Verification of current health insurance and criminal background check.

 Have questions?
 Would you like more information?
 Let us help connect you to an expert who can answer your questions and/or help you with pre-admission, academic assessment, financial aid or choosing a major.